Start Date: 29 Nov, 2021 | End Date: 3 Dec, 2021Apply Now

 |TWM-211||Building a Talent Management Mindset|

-N.B: The themes listed above have made the program after an extensive assessment of their utility for participants in their careers.
-However, TMI and Wharton may replace them with other courses in the interest of the quality of learning we desire to deliver under the program.
-All participants are informed sufficiently in advance about all such changes to help them plan their studies.
+The themes listed above qualified for the program after an extensive evaluation of their utility in HR and Talent Management careers.
+However, TMI and Wharton may replace them with other courses in the interest of the quality of learning.

-There are three tracks for senior HR professionals from diverse backgrounds and experiences to earn the TMI-Wharton Associate Fellow of Talent Management credential:
+There are four tracks for senior HR professionals from diverse backgrounds and experiences to join the TMI-Wharton Associate Fellow of Talent Management program:

 The Track for Emerging HR Leaders